The 5 Major Differences Between Aperitif and Digestif

 In Cognac, the preferred drink is Pineau des Charentes – a sweet fortified wine produced by blending Cognac and grape juice.
 This “vin de liqueur“ with its rich, fruity flavour, is also perfect as a digestif after a hearty meal.

-All of these spirits and wines are a reflection of the living environment of their respective regions: herbs of Provence, fruits of Burgundy, vineyards of Cognac, and the rich soils of Armagnac all contribute to the distinct flavors of each drink.
+All of these spirits and wines are a reflection of the living environment of their respective regions: herbs of Provence, fruits of Burgundy, vineyards of Cognac, and the rich soils of Armagnac all contribute to the distinct flavours of each drink.
+Whether you enjoy them before a meal or as a finishing touch, these beverages will offer you a true taste of French culture.
+Try pairing Pastis with olives; Kir with light appetizers or Pineau des Charentes with an aged Comté for a full experience.

-Non-alcoholic aperitifs are becoming more and more popular as people look for more sophisticated alcohol-free options.
+Non-alcoholic aperitifs and mocktails are becoming more and more popular as people look for more sophisticated alcohol-free options.
 Made with the same care as the original beverages, these alcohol-free drinks use herbs, spices, and botanicals to create rich flavours, often mimicking the bitterness and aroma of traditional aperitifs.